BirjuVachhani/birju.dev/content/posts/retrieve-location-in-just-3-lines-android.md

 date = 2019-11-22T13:49:10Z
 draft = true
-tags = ["android", "location", "locus", "library"] title = "The Legendary Task of Retrieving Location in 3 lines of code"
+tags = ["android", "location", "locus", "library"] title = "The Legendary Task of Retrieving Location in Just 3 lines of code"

 +++
 When it comes to retrieve location in android devices, we see it as a tedious task as it requires a lot of boilerplate code.
 We need to handle android's permission model for location permission and also we need to keep an eye for device's location settings also.